 Other great trip tips you might like to check out:

-If you’re not sure whether you travel in a bubble, you many want to find out.
+If you’re not sure whether you travel in a bubble, you may want to find out.

-Try these tips if you’re sick of dreading sitting at the back of the plane.
+Try these tips if you dread sitting at the back of the plane.

 Because I often have to work, even on my pleasure -based journeys, my laptop is always with me.
 But hours of looking down at the monitor had my muscles twisted in knots until I tried this remedy.